Redpoint Interaction v7.x Documentation

 Overview

-In order for RPI realtime decisions to be used, a caching mechanism must be made available, and configuration performed to ensure that the RPI Realtime application can make use of the same.
-The following sections describe how to configure RPI Realtime to use each of these.
+To use RPI Realtime decisions, a caching mechanism must be available and configured to ensure that the RPI Realtime application can make use of it.

 Setup of each cache technology is beyond the scope of this documentation.